dtwaling/venice/README.md

 ## Error Handling

 - Failed generations are tracked and displayed
-- Error messages appear in the progress display
+- Error messages appear in the progress display and get recorded to the PromptLog.txt file
 - Auto-retry for common errors (rate limits, server issues)
+    - Also attempts to mitigates "bad request" spamming in the event if errors caused by something in a prompt.

 ## Usage